Green-Software-Foundation/patterns/docs/catalog/cloud/compress-transmitted-data.md

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Concerning the SCI equation.
-Reducing the distance will impact two parts:
+Reducing the distance will impact SCI as follows:

 - `E`: We reduce the total electricity required by reducing network traffic.
-However, we should be wary that there may be a slight increase in E due to compressing and de-compressing data.
+However, we should be wary that there may be a slight increase in energy consumed due to compressing and de-compressing data.
 - `I`: We may also have a slight increase in location-based marginal carbon emissions due to compressing and de-compressing data at different locations.